the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-hardware.md

 > If branding and trademarks are relevant to your project it is important to apply for and obtain those certifications from the appropriate government authorities.

 ### Limitations
-It is important to keep in mind that licenses are only as powerful as the ability to enforce them.
-This means that while you can curate and choose the best license that fits your goals, it might entirely be redundant if enforcement is not possible.

-The good news is that open source software licenses have been tested across different jurisdictions and have been upheld in many cases, including the USA and Germany.
-The full scope of enforceability and effectiveness is still to be explored.

-On the other hand open source hardware licensing is relatively recent and appears to be entirely untested in an actual court of law.
+Open source hardware licensing is relatively recent and appears to be entirely untested in an actual court of law.
 This means that the protections offered by such licenses stand on unproven grounds.
 We should alsa add that the licensing is based on copyright law which does not transfer well when dealing with actual hardware.

 This mean that the open hardware licenses might not offer as much or even any protections.
 So it is good to repeat, “It is best to think of hardware licenses as guiding tools for good actors, not ways to punish bad actors.”

-## extra notes

-It is highly recommended to provide an [SPDX short license identifier](https://spdx.org/licenses/) to make the licensing terms machine-referenceable.

 ## Reference and further readings
 - Open source hardware https://larszimmermann.de/licensing-open-source-hardware-by-michael-weinberg/  (accessed Sep.
 23, 2022).